-Turning for a moment to vessels of a more general character, our 'Coopers' or 'Cowpers' ' or 'Coupers' have ever flourished extensively.
+Turning for a moment to vessels of a more general character, our 'Coopers' or 'Cowpers' or 'Coupers' have ever flourished extensively.
 Such forms as 'Thomas le Cuper,' 'Warin le Couper,' or 'Richard le Cupare' are found on every side; while even such entries as 'Richard Cowpeman' or 'Roger Cowperese' may be occasionally alighted upon.
 The term 'coop' is not in itself in common use now-indeed, saving in composition, as in hencoop, for instance, it is all but obsolete.
 The Norman and more correct 'cuve' gave us such early names as 'Ralph le Cuver' or 'John le Cover,' or 'Adam le Covreur' or 'Robert le Coverur,' the latter being one more example of a reduplicated termination.1 Our modern 'Covers,' however, preserve the earlier and more simple form.
 Our 'Cadmans,' once written 'Cademans,' framed the cade or barrel, the sign-name of which gave us the notorious Jack Cade of early insurrectionary times.
-Shakespeare facetiously suggests a different origin when he makes Dick the butcher to insinuate that it was for-
+Shake-speare facetiously suggests a different origin when he makes Dick the butcher to insinuate that it was for-

-1 We find this now well-known surname thus spelt in a statute passed in Elizabeth's reign, in which are included the 'lynnen-weaver, turner, cowper, millers, earthen-potters.'
-(5 Eliz. c. iv.
+We find this now well-known surname thus spelt in a statute passed in Elizabeth's reign, in which are included the 'lynnen-weaver, turner, cowper, nullers, earthen-potters,' (5 Eliz. c. iv.
 23.)

-· Stealing a cade of herring.
+Stealing a cade of herring.

 In either case the same word is used, and the derivation in no way impeached.
 Our 'Barrells' are either sign-names also, or but corruptions of such an old entry as 'Stephen le Bariller.'
 'Alexander le Hopere' and 'Andrew le Hopere,' now 'Hooper,' explain themselves.2 Doubtless they would be busy enough at this time in strengthening these several barrels, cuves, coops, and cades with pliant bands, whether of wood or metal.
 Speaking, however, of wooden bands, reminds us of our 'Leapers,' 'Leapmans,' and 'Lipmans.'
-A 'leap' was a basket of flexible, but strong, materials, its occurrence in our old writers being so
+A 'leap' was a basket of flexible, but strong, materials, its occurrence in our old writers being so frequent as to need no example.1 The 'maund' was similar in character, but made of more pliant bands, probably of rushes, for we find it in common use by our early fishermen.
+Our 'Maunders' and 'Manders' are, I think, to be set here, therefore, either as manufacturers or as wayside beggars, who bore them as the receptacles of the doles they got.
+Another supposition is that they were beggars who acquired the sobriquet because they maundered out their petition for alms.
+I cannot but think the former is the more likely derivation, our Maundy Thursday itself having got its name from the practice of doling out the gifts for the poor from the basket then so named.

-1 In the Issues of the Exchequer we find a 'Ric. le Cuver' at one time providing three buckets, and at another working with other eight curpenters upon the outer chamber of the King's Court.
+1 In the Issues of the Exchequer we find a 'Ric. le Cuver' at one time providing three buckets, and at another working with other eight carpenters upon the outer chamber of the King's Court.
 (43 Henry III.)